 The PRECHARGE command is used to deactivate the open row in a particular bank or the open row in all banks.
-The bank(s) will be available for a subsequent row access a specified time (tRP) after the PRECHARGE command is issued.
-Input A10 determines whether one or all banks are to be precharged, and in the case where only one bank is to be precharged, inputs BA0, BA1 select the bank.
-Otherwise BA0, BA1 are treated as "Don't Care."
+The bank(s) will be available for a subsequent row access a specified time (^tRP) after the precharge command is issued.
+Except in the case of concurrent auto precharge, where a READ or WRITE command to a different bank is allowed as long as it does not interrupt the data transfer in the current bank and does not violate any other timing parameters.
+Input A10 determines whether one or all banks are to be precharged, and in the case where only one bank is to be precharged, inputs BAO, BA1 select the bank.
+Otherwise BAO, BA1 are treated as "Don't Care."
 Once a bank has been precharged, it is in the idle state and must be activated prior to any READ or WRITE commands being issued to that bank.
 A PRECHARGE command will be treated as a NOP if there is no open row in that bank (idle state), or if the previously open row is already in the process of precharging.